seansovine/numerical_examples/cpp_matrix/README.md

 # Matrix Class Example

-In this project we implement a basic matrix and vector class template and define the basic operation for matrix and vector objects.
+In this project we implement basic matrix and vector class templates and define the basic operations for matrix and vector objects.

-An eventual goal is to use this library as part of the implementation of a basic, yet fairly general, differential equation solver.
+An eventual goal is to use this library in the implementation of a basic but fairly general differential equation solver.

-The current version is not optimized much for efficiency, except that we've put in some effort to avoid unnecessary object copying.
+The current version is not optimized much for efficiency, except for some effort to avoid unnecessary object copying.

 ## Markov chain example